turbolinks/turbolinks-android/README.md

 ### 2. Implement the TurbolinksAdapter Interface

-Implement the `TurbolinksAdapter` interface in your activity, which will require implement a handful of callback methods.
+Implement the `TurbolinksAdapter` interface in your activity, which will require implementing a handful of callback methods.
 These callbacks are [outlined in greater detail below](#handling-adapter-callbacks).

 Right off the bat, you don't need to worry about handling every callback, especially if you're starting off with a simple app.
 Most can be left as empty methods for now.